Going Green to Conserve Energy and Save the Planet

 If all vehicles on U.S. roads had properly inflated tires, it would save nearly 2 billion gallons of gasoline a year.

-This going green information was researched, developed, and published by Mother Jones.
+Some of this information was researched, developed, and published by Mother Jones Magazine.

 If American's especially, don't start going green at home soon, your life and mine will be drastically changed forever.
 Do your part today by going green in some way.
 Just changing one thing you do is a start!
 If not for yourself, start conserving for future generations who are not yet born!